-Pressure Biosciences Inc (OTCMKTS:BIO) has seen momentum building behind its proprietary technology, a new way to open cells for researchers, and is primed for a successful 2017.
+Pressure Biosciences Inc (OTCMKTS:BIO) has seen momentum building behind its proprietary technology and it is primed for a successful fiscal 2017.

 Revenues are on the rise and the group’s efforts to bring in new business is delivering.

-The company got a major shot in the arm in December as it now sees itself playing a key role in a new cancer research initiative in the United States, following the introduction of new legislation.
+The company got a major shot in the arm in December and now sees itself playing a key role in a new cancer research initiative in the United States, following the introduction of new legislation.

 A major role in a cancer moonshot